Ship money: Refusal, then repeal

 Ship money enabled Charles to meet peacetime government expenditures in the 1630s.
-Payment was, however, refused by John Hampden, a wealthy Buckinghamshire gentleman landowner.
+Payment was refused by John Hampden, a wealthy Buckinghamshire gentleman landowner.
 The case against the latter (R v Hampden) was finally heard before all 12 judges in the Court of Exchequer Chamber in 1637, after Denham had expressed his doubts to Davenport, who was wary of the four-judge panel which would have sat in a less unusual case.
 Hampden was defended by Oliver St John and Robert Holborne.
-The Solicitor-General, Sir Edward Littleton, and the Attorney-General, Sir John Banks, prosecuted.
-Hampden's lawyers argued that the taxation was the king going around Parliament and attempting to squeeze money out from the people of England, while defenders of the king suggested that these taxes were necessary for the defense and safety of England.
+The Solicitor-General, Sir Edward Littleton, and the Attorney-General, Sir John Bankes, prosecuted.
+Hampden's lawyers argued that the taxation was the king going around Parliament and attempting to squeeze money from the people of England, while defenders of the king suggested that these taxes were necessary for the defense and safety of England.
 Hampden lost the case, seven judges to five: